 controls the execution of building-block functions such as play media, play

 data, menu, and collect information.
-The Unified CCE script can also invoke
+The Unified CCE script can invoke

-external VoiceXML applications to be executed by the Unified CVP VoiceXML
+external VoiceXML applications for execution by the CVP VoiceXML

 Server, an Eclipse and J2EE-based scripting and web server environment.

-VoiceXML Server is well suited for sophisticated and high-volume VRU
+VoiceXML Server is suited for sophisticated and high-volume VRU

 applications and it can interact with custom or third-party J2EE-based